ShenggaoZhu/django-sortedone2many/README.rst

 ``SortedOneToManyField`` uses an intermediary model with an extra ``sort_value`` field to manage the orders of the related objects.
-It is very useful to represent **an ordered list of items** (according to their added order or manually arrangement).
+It is very useful to represent **an ordered list of items** (according to their added order or user-specified order).

-Also, ``OneToMany`` relationship offers better **semantics** and **readability** than ``ForeignKey``, especially for scenarios like ``master-detail`` or ``category-item`` (`this blog explains it nicely <http://blog.amir.rachum.com/blog/2013/06/15/a-case-for-a-onetomany-relationship-in-django/>`_).
+Also, ``OneToMany`` relationship offers better **semantics** and **readability** than ``ForeignKey``, especially for scenarios like ``master-detail`` or ``category-item`` (where each item only belongs to one category).
+`this blog explains it nicely <http://blog.amir.rachum.com/blog/2013/06/15/a-case-for-a-onetomany-relationship-in-django/>`_.

 Adding ``OneToMany`` to existing models
 ---------------------------------------